gustavopinto/gustavopinto.github.com/index.md

 ### Mini-bio

-I'm an assistant professor at UFPA, Brazil and the head of research at Zup Innovation, Brazil.
+I'm an Assistant Professor at UFPA, Brazil and Head of Research at Zup Innovation, Brazil.
 In 2015, I received my Ph.D. from [Federal University of Pernambuco](http://cin.ufpe.br), Brazil.
-I have very broad interests in Software Engineering, including Open Source Software (communities and contributors), Human Aspects of Software Engineering, Empirical Software Engineering, and Mining Software Repositories techniques.
+I have very broad interests in Software Engineering, including software design, Empirical software engineering, and mining software repositories techniques.